 You know you have a good team when everything clicks – the balance of skills, a shared ethic and ambitions.
 A good team will support and mentor each other rather than be competitive, be creative and forward thinking and will know how to engage and communicate well.

-If you’re workplace needs a revamp, then read our Top Ten Tips for building a successful team.
+If your workplace needs a revamp, then read our Top Ten Tips for building a successful team.

 1. Share your ambitions

 Whether your company is big or small, you should have some strategic objectives which outline your ambitions.
 You may also have a mission to guide you and a set of values unique to you which show how you will work towards achieving your goals.
 You should ideally engage with your team to develop your values so they feel a sense of ownership and pride in what they’re working towards.

 2. Get your work/life balance right